Want the secondhand scoop?

 Do tariffs apply to in-person border crossings, too?

-Are antiques over 100 years old exempt?
+Are antiques over 100 years old exempt from U.S. tariffs?

 If I ship or import this item, what will the tariff be?

-What should sellers be doing to comply?
+What should sellers be doing to comply with current tariff rules?

 How do I determine country of origin?